A parent's guide to car and booster seats

 Front airbags are designed to protect average-sized adults and could cause serious injuries to children.
 Those who have graduated from their booster seat should be buckled in the back seat for the best possible protection.
 The CDC recommends buckling children in the middle of the back seat as it is the safest spot in the vehicle.

-In 2015, 31 children below the age of 15 were killed in motor vehicles on Kentucky’s roadways.
-More than half of those were unrestrained.
 Remember, properly buckling up is the single most effective thing you can do to ensure a healthy and happy future for you and your travel companions.

 >> We want you to be safe out there on the road… but accidents still happen.